hernanmd/SpecUIAddOns/README.md

 ## Double Selector List

-Provides two lists, acting as master-detail.
+Provides two lists, two list acting as master-detail and a third one with items associated to the detail list.

 ![Screenshot 12](screenshots/05_SpcDoubleSelector_final.png)